About This Course

 RYA Coastal Skipper Combined Theory and Practical Course

 Combined Coastal Skipper theory and practical course – have the best of both worlds!
-We have added a new course – Combine the Coastal Skipper / Yachtmaster Theory and Coastal Skipper practical in one 7 day course.
-There will be some on-line study to do at home but a whole weekend of classroom study to go through the chartwork and tease out any issues.
+We have added a new course – Combine the Coastal Skipper / Yachtmaster Theory and Coastal Skipper practical in one 9 day course.
+There will be some on-line study to do at home but plenty of classroom study to go through the chartwork and tease out any issues.
+Having trialled this course over the summer, we have extended it from 7 to 9 days to include the assessment.
 We have been asked for this course by so many people – now here it is!

 The RYA Coastal Skipper Combined Theory and Practical Course is a great way to achieve both the advanced Coastal Skipper / Yachtmaster Theory navigation certificate and Coastal Skipper practical certificate in one intensive Fastrack Coastal Skipper course.
-This course takes place over 7 days and is backed up by home study on-line with the Navathome Coastal Skipper / Yachtmaster Theory On-line course.
+This course takes place over 9 days and is backed up by home study on-line with the Navathome Coastal Skipper / Yachtmaster Theory On-line course.
+This is an essential part of the course and enables us to reduce the course length from 12 days down to a more manageable 9 days.

-We offer a flexible approach to the itinerary of this course and the mix of theory and practical study to take individual learning requirements into consideration.
+We offer a flexible approach to the itinerary of this course and the mix of theory and practical study to take individual learning requirements into consideration, returning to the classroom for further theory study and assessments during the course.

 Unlike most sailing schools we provide free accommodation on the yacht for the duration of this course including ‘Bed and Breakfast’ during the theory part so you will not need to look for a hotel and incur extra expenses.